 These approaches result in static neural networks, which apply identical operations to every pixel.
 Yet not every image region is equally complex.
 Therefore, static networks may not be allocating operations in the most optimal way.
 Various methods have been proposed to dynamically adapt network architectures based on image complexity.
 Most are designed for classification tasks, for instance by completely skipping network layers or channels~\cite{ferrari_skipnet_2018, veit2018convolutional, wu_blockdrop_2018, bejnordi_batch-shaping_2020, verelst_dynamic_2020} and only few methods target dense pixel-wise classification tasks~\cite{huang_uncertainty_2019,wu_patch_2020, wu_real-time_2017}.
 Dynamic methods typically focus on the theoretical reduction in computational complexity, due to the implementation challenges of sparse operations~\cite{li_not_2017, bejnordi_batch-shaping_2020,figurnov_spatially_2017,verelst_dynamic_2020}.
 In this work, we speed up inference using block-based processing, of which efficient implementations have already been demonstrated on GPU and other platforms~\cite{vooturi_dynamic_2019 ,ren_sbnet_2018, sun2020computation}.

 We propose a method to dynamically process low-complexity regions at a lower resolution, as illustrated in Figure~\ref{fig:overview}.
 Our method splits an image into blocks, and then downsamples non-important blocks.
 Reducing the processing resolution not only reduces the computational cost, but also decreases the memory consumption.
-The policy network, determining whether a region should be processed in high or low resolution, is trained using reinforcement learning.
+The policy network, selecting the regions to be processed in high resolution, is trained using reinforcement learning.

 Efficiently processing images in blocks without losing accuracy is not trivial.
 One could treat each block as a separate image and then combine the individual block outputs.
 However, features cannot propagate between individual blocks (Figure~\ref{fig:zeropad}), leading to a loss in global context and significant decrease in accuracy.
 Existing works partially address this by including global features extracted by a separate network branch, requiring custom architectures~\cite{wu_patch_2020, wu_real-time_2017}.